Barrel Series – Smith’s Druid Bitters

 “on o/e all due up to this date except 1 barrel whisky”

-The Smith’s Druid Bitters is a great Baltimore figural bitters barrel that I have written about before.
+Apple-Touch-IconAThe Smith’s Druid Bitters is a great Baltimore figural bitters barrel that I have written about before.
 Read: Awesome Smith’s Druid Bitters Moves from West Virginia to Houston to Oregon.
-These barrels are extremely tough to obtain and rarely make an appearance on the auction, eBay or bottle show circuit.
+These barrels are extremely tough to obtain and rarely make an appearance at an auction, eBay or bottle show circuit.
 Most are embedded in collections.
 You would think that they would all be amber in coloration but that is not the case.
 I have seen, and possessed one in amber and olive green and recently have seen two in yellow amber and one in puce.

-Three of the Smith’s Druid Bitters that I have seen have shown up in the Shenandoah Valley (western Virginia and Eastern West Virginia) region leading some to speculate a local distributor for this extremely rare Baltimore bottle.
-A Puce example owned by a collector in West Virginia was found in Stephens City which is west of Winchester, Virginia.
+Three of the Smith’s Druid Bitters that I have seen have shown up in the Shenandoah Valley (western Virginia and Eastern West Virginia) region leading one to believe of local distributors for this extremely rare Baltimore bottle.
+A puce example owned by a collector in West Virginia was found in Stephens City which is west of Winchester, Virginia.

 B. T. 1865 S. C. ( au ) / SMITH’S / DRUID BITTERS ( ad ) // c //